 3 4-H NEW Volunteer Leader Training Schedule

 All volunteers must attend a 4-H Leader Education class.
 2 + hours training sessions run from 6:30-9 pm or from 10am-Noon on a weekday morning.
 Classes are held at the Marion County Extension Office at 3180 Center Street, Salem.
-Trainings take place between Oct-March.
+Trainings take place between Oct-April.
 Check out our 4-H Calendar for upcoming 4-H Leader Education classes.

 After the 4-H office has received all of your paper work (including all 3 references, personal interview, proof of completing all 4 modules of the "4-H Volunteer e-Learning" and your criminal background check returning positive feedback) and you have completed your training, your file will be reviewed.
 Upon approval, a letter of 4-H congratulations will be sent in the mail and you may begin the process for enrolling your 4-H volunteer leadership role in your club.